OhMyGuus/BetterCrewLink/README.md

 BetterCrewLink now officially supports other languages, that is, you can use BetterCrewLink without any problem of not understanding a part in English, but with that we need help with translations because nobody is born knowing everything languages.

-Any Translations You Make Are Greatly Appreciated.
+Any translations you make are greatly appreciated.

-There Are Two Methods.
+There are two methods.

 <details>
 <summary> In Crowdin </summary>

 1. [Go To Crowdin Page](https://crwd.in/bettercrewlink).
-2. Search For The Name Of Your Language You Want To Translate.
+2. Search for the name of your language you want to translate.
-3. Click On It And Start Translating.
+3. Click on it and start translating.

 </details>